Chapter 1.2 Booting the Image¶

 - Windows Disc Image Burner

-Unfortunately, burning images to USB or DVDs is beyond the scope of this manual.
+Unfortunately, burning images to USB or DVDs on macOs or Windows is beyond the scope of this manual.
 The Ubuntu website has several guides on this topic, and we recommend you read them if you plan on doing this.

 - Guides from the Ubuntu website: